TanushJadhav/Silver-Stride-AI-Retirement-Planner/README.md

 3. Open your web browser by clicking the link generate in the terminal.

-4. Log in with the following credentials:
+4. Log in with the credentials:
-   - Username: SwayamPendgaonkar
-   - Password: Swayam123
+   - Currently the credentials are store in the flask file, the credentials can be handled in a more dafe and secure manner.

 ## Usage